theo-armour/maps-2021/pages/mapbox.md

 * World is a 1 x 1 x 1 cube with origin at bottom upper right
 * Null Island is at ( 0.5, 0.5, 0 )
 * Because it is a box of size 1 unit, there may be THREE.camera.near issues.
+* Need several meshes in order to start a render

 ## keyboard shortcuts: